loco-choco/FreeCamMod/README.md

 ### What it does?

-It allows the player to use a freecam while in the game ( the cam still doen't work )
+It allows the player to use a freecam while in the game ( the cam still doesn't work in the main menu )

 ### How do I use it?